 What Is a Pediatric Dentist?

 A pediatric dentist is a licensed specialist who is required to take two years of post-graduate training.
 Dr. Macalik is not a pediatric dentist; however, pediatric dentistry was part of her dental school curriculum, so she has the qualifications, skills, and knowledge to take care of your child’s basic dental needs and to guide your child in establishing good oral hygiene practices.
-In the unlikely situation that your child would need to see a pediatric dentist specialist, Dr. Macalik will be happy to make a referral.
+In the unlikely situation that your child would need to see an Arlington TX pediatric dentist specialist, Dr. Macalik will be happy to make a referral.

 Good Oral Health Habits